 Thank you for your interest in the Visiting Fellowship Program offered by the Cyprus Interaction Lab (CIL) of the Cyprus University of Technology.

-The Visiting Fellowship program allows researchers and practitioners in the area of Human Computer Interaction and Instructional Technology to be hosted at the CIL Lab and access its facilities and equipment for the purpose of completing a research project.
+The Visiting Fellowship program allows researchers and practitioners in the areas of Educational Technology and Human-Computer Interaction (see thematic areas of CIL research) to be hosted at the CIL Lab and access its facilities and equipment for the purpose of completing a research project.
 CIL Visiting Fellowships are unpaid fellowships.

 International applicants are encouraged to apply for external funding (e.g., Intra-European Fellowships for career development (IEF) – Marie Curie Actions and International Incoming Fellowships (IIF) – Marie Curie Actions)

-The Visiting Fellowship program aims to encourage collaboration between CIL and other Labs around the world and to promote research in the following areas.
+The Visiting Fellowship program aims to encourage collaboration between CIL and other Labs around the world.

 The duration of the Visiting Fellowship can vary from 2 weeks to a year depending on the project and the availability of space and equipment.